peteroupc/peteroupc.github.io/random.md

 When shuffling more than 20 items, a concerned application would be well advised to use an unpredictable-random implementation.

+Shuffling a list is usually done with the [Fisher-Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle).

 ## Seedable Random Generators

 In addition, some applications generate results based on apparently-random principles, starting from a known initial state.
 One notable example is a "code", or password, for generating a particular game level in some role-playing games.

 Functions for seeding random number algorithms are not included, because applications that require seeding usually care about reproducible results.
 Such applications often need to keep not only the RNG algorithm stable, but also any algorithm that uses that RNG algorithm (such as a game level generator), especially if it publishes seeds (for example, game level passwords).
 Moreover, which RNG algorithm to use for such purpose depends on the application.
+(Such an algorithm will necessarily be a DRNG.)
 But here are some recommendations:

--  Any RNG algorithm selected for producing reproducible results should meet at least the quality and predictability requirements of a statistical-random implementation, and should be reasonably fast.
+-  Any DRNG algorithm selected for producing reproducible results should meet at least the quality and predictability requirements of a statistical-random implementation, and should be reasonably fast.
 -  Any seed passed as input to that algorithm should be 64 bits or greater.

 An application should only use seeding if:

-1. the initial state (the seed) which the "random" result will be generated from is known (for example, because it's hard-coded or because it was entered by the user),
+1. the initial state (the seed) which the "random" result will be generated from--
+    - is hard-coded,
+    - was entered by the user, or
+    - was generated using a statistical or unpredictable RNG (as defined above),
 2. the application needs to generate the same "random" result multiple times,
-3.  it would be impractical to convey that "random" result without relying on seeding, such as-
+3.  it would be impractical to convey that "random" result without relying on seeding, such as--
     -   by saving the result to a file, or
     -   by distributing the results or the random numbers to networked users as they are generated, and
 4. the RNG algorithm and any procedure using that algorithm to generate that "random" result will remain stable as long as the relevant feature is still in use by the application.
 (Not using seeding allows either to be changed or improved without affecting the application's functionality.)